idodov/pixoo64-media-album-art/README.md

 ### There are four types of fallbacks:

 1. **Getting the Album API**: This is the most recommended option because servers are fast and reliable.
 You can choose one or more options.
-To use this method, you'll need keys:
+To use this method, you'll need keys (optional):
    - **Spotify**: the Client ID and the Client Secret.
    - **Discogs**: Personal API Key
    - **Last.FM**: API Key
-   - Instructions on how to obtain them are provided beyond this text.
+   Instructions on how to obtain them are provided beyond this text.

 2. **Fetching Album Art from MusicBrainz**: MusicBrainz is an open-source database containing URLs for album art.
 Although the database is extensive and includes many rare artworks and doesn't require API keys, it relies on very slow server connections.
 This means that often the album art may not be retrieved in a timely manner while the track is playing.